jon-brandy/hackthebox/Categories/Sherlocks/Ore/README.md

 ![image](https://github.com/jon-brandy/hackthebox/assets/70703371/9ae60b26-2248-444b-ab1c-3ec3503532bb)

-25. Based from our previous auth.log identification, IP `195.80.150.137` logged in to the EC2 server as grafana.
-The
+25. Based from our previous auth.log identification, IP `195.80.150.137` logged in to the EC2 server as grafana at 23th November, then do login and logout few times.
+26. At the next day, seems the attacker tried to import **injection.sh** file from his web server --> `44.204.18.94`.
+27. Reviewing the rest syslog, found no other malicious activity or IP that seems connected with the 2 previous IP we hunted.
+28. Great!
+Seems we hunted all the threat actor's IPs.

 > 3RD QUESTION --> ANS: